andrakis/ephenet/Readme.md

 Requirements
 ------------

-* Visual Studio 2012 Express
+* Visual Studio 2010 or 2012 (Express editions are fine)
-* .NET 4.5
+* .NET 4.0

-Note: the project aims to be compatible with Visual Studio 2010 Express as well as MonoDevelop, however this compatibility will be in a future release.
+Note: the project aims to be compatible with MonoDevelop, however this compatibility will be in a future release.

 Usage
 -----

-See Ephenet/Ephenet.cs for a preliminary example.
+See Ephenet.Sample/Sample.cs for a preliminary example.
-Once there is a network protocol, there will be samples here, as well as unit tests.
+Once there is a network protocol, there will be more samples, as well as unit tests.

 By